 While no two homes are identical, there are typical shots that every real estate photographer will want.

-- 1 photo of the bathroom, unless it’s particularly beautiful or spacious.
+- 1 photo of the bathroom, unless it’s incredibly beautiful or spacious.

-- 1 shot each of features such as laundry room, garage, and pantry.
+- 1 shot of each feature such as laundry room, garage, and pantry.

-This will help make sure that even if there are distractions, you have a point of reference to make sure that you hit all your must-have real estate shots.
+This list will help make sure you have a point of reference to hit all your must-have real estate shots.

-This is also information that you can pass along to the real estate agent you’re working with.
+You can also give your list to the real estate agent.
 They’ll then know what they can expect from your shoot.

 You may be knowledgeable enough to keep going forward.
 But having a few items fail means that you need to work on your feet a little more.

 Always take your charger.
 A dead battery is a dead shoot.

 If you have a secondary camera, take that too.